snap-stanford/snap-python/doc/source/reference/GetEigVecs.rst

 .. function:: GetEigVecs(EigVecs)

-Computes top EigVecs eigenvalues and eigenvectors of the adjacency matrix representing a given undirected Graph.
+A graph method that computes top EigVecs eigenvalues and eigenvectors of the adjacency matrix representing a given undirected graph.

 Parameters:

-- *Graph*: graph
-    A Snap.py undirected Graph.

 - *EigVecs*: int
     Rank of eigenvalues and eigenvectors that should be outputted.